 - Built better.
 Proven standards ensure superior insulation, ventilation, combustion safety, and moisture control.

 - More energy efficient.
 Estimated to be 25 percent more efficient than homes built to the Wisconsin Uniform Dwelling Code.

 - Tested and certified.
-Our homes' high performance is verified by third-party consultants.
+Third-party consultants verify our homes' high performance.

 What Does Green Really Mean?

-Looking at two seemingly identical houses, one Energy Star/LEED Certified and the other minimally code complaint, you won’t notice much on the surface that seems to be different.
+Looking at two seemingly identical houses, one Energy Star/LEED Certified and the other minimally code-compliant, you won’t notice much on the surface that seems to be different.

 The code minimum house will be a little cheaper.
 Money’s tight, and you want to get the most for your money.
 So…don’t buy the cheaper house!
 Spending a little more on the Energy Star home will save you money in the long run because of these differences in the construction.